Topological rigidity: Algebraic form

 Let Γ and Δ be discrete subgroups of the isometry group of hyperbolic n-space H, where n ≥ 3, whose quotients H/Γ and H/Δ have finite volume.
 If Γ and Δ are isomorphic as discrete groups then they are conjugate.

 Remarks

 (1) In the 2-dimensional case any manifold of genus at least two has a hyperbolic structure.
 Mostow's rigidity theorem does not apply in this case.
 In fact, there are many hyperbolic structures on any such manifold; each such structure corresponds to a point in Teichmuller space.

 (2) On the other hand, if M and N are 2-manifolds of finite volume then it is easy to show that they are homeomorphic exactly when their fundamental groups are the same.

 Application

-The group of isometries of a finite-volume hyperbolic n-manifold M (for n ≥ 3) is finitely generated and isomorphic to π_{1}(M).
+The group of isometries of a finite-volume hyperbolic n-manifold M is finite.
+If moreover n ≥ 3, by the Mostow-Prasad rigidity it is isomorphic to Out(π_{1}(M)).